stevana/stateful-pbt-with-fakes/README.md

 ```

 Notice how the trace shows the intermediate states, making it easy to verify
-that it's indeed a correct solution to the puzzle.
+that it's indeed a correct solution to the puzzle[^3].

 ### Parallel property-based testing in ~180 LOC